icatalud/dart-sdk-wiki-2/Building-Dart-SDK-for-ARM-processors.md

 $ ./tools/build.py -m release -a arm runtime
 ```

-You can also produce a Dart SDK by replacing runtime with create_sdk.
+You can also produce a Dart SDK by replacing `runtime` with `create_sdk`.
 This process involves also building a VM that targets ia32, which is used to generate a few parts of the SDK.

 You can use a different toolchain using the -t switch.
 For example, if the path to your gcc is /path/to/toolchain/prefix-gcc, then you'd invoke the build script with: